umuhozas/Project4/README.md

 ```
 mse (ytest, yhat) = 153.18129890828084

 This MSE is pretty big, I am going to try gradient boosting on our data and see if it makes an improvement.

 ```Python
 import xgboost as xgb
 ```

-Let's tru a nested cross-validation for better comparison
+Let's try a nested cross-validation for better comparison

 ```Python
 # we want more nested cross-validations